 Acute Myeloid Leukemia

 Epistem offers orthotopic models of Acute Myeloid Leukemia (AML).
 Acute Myeloid Leukemia is the most common form of adult leukemia and is characterised by clonal proliferation of myeloid precursors.
-Human leukemic cell lines are intrafemoraly or intravenously injected to ensure consistent engraftment and development of disease at the clinically applicable site, intravenous injection of leukemic cells is also available.
+Human leukemic cell lines are intrafemorally or intravenously injected to ensure consistent engraftment and development of disease at the clinically applicable site, intravenous injection of leukemic cells is also available.

 Acute Myeloid Leukemia Model Description

 Cells expressing luciferase and GFP are transplanted intrafemorally.
 Engraftment can be consistently detected by optical imaging at an early stage of disease, dependent on the growth kinetics of the cell line.
-Solid tumour formation, as seen in some AML patients, is observed alongside limited systemic disease.
+Solid tumor formation, as seen in some AML patients, is observed alongside limited systemic disease.

 Epistem's Cell Lines:

 - Body weight and condition